FlowFuse/website/src/blog/2024/08/opc-ua-to-mqtt-with-node-red.md

 - OPC UA Server : Make sure you have an OPC UA server configured and running with the necessary data.
 For this blog, we'll use the Prosys OPC UA Simulation Server, which simulates data of CNC machine for us designed for testing OPC UA client applications and learning the technology.
 You can download it from [here](https://prosysopc.com/products/opc-ua-simulation-server/).

-- node-red-contrib-opcua: install the node-red contrib package that will enable integration of opcua in Node-RED.
+- [node-red-contrib-opcua](https://flows.nodered.org/node/node-red-contrib-opcua): install the node-red contrib package that will enable integration of opcua in Node-RED.

 ### Retrieving Data from the OPC UA Server

 To begin retrieving data from your OPC UA server using Node-RED, follow these steps:

 1. Drag the Inject node onto the canvas.
 Double-click on the node to open its configuration settings.
 Set the `msg.topic` to the node ID and datatype of the property you wish to read.
 2. Drag the OPC UA Client node onto the canvas.
 Double-click on it to open its configuration settings.
 Click the "+" icon next to the Endpoint field and enter the URL of your running OPC UA server.
 Configure the security policy and mode according to your server setup.
-If you are using the Prosys OPC UA Simulation Server and have not enabled any security features, you can leave the security mode as "None."
+If you are using the Prosys OPC UA Simulation Server and have not enabled any security features, you can leave the security policy and mode as "None."
 3. In the OPC UA Client node settings, select the action type as "READ."
 This instructs Node-RED to read data from the OPC UA server.
 4. If your OPC UA server uses security features, specify the path to your certificate files in the relevant fields.
 If no security is configured, this step can be skipped.
 5. Drag the Debug node onto the canvas.
 This will help you verify the data retrieved from the OPC UA server.
 6. Connect the output of the Inject node to the input of the OPC UA Client node.
 Then, connect the output of the OPC UA Client node to the input of the Debug node.
 This setup ensures that when the Inject node triggers, it sends data to the OPC UA Client node, and the results are displayed in the Debug node.
 7. Deploy the flow by clicking the "Deploy" button in the top right corner.
 To test the setup, press the Inject button.

 You can follow the same steps to retrieve other property values from the OPC UA server.
-In this example, we are retrieving four simulated data properties: the name of the machine, temperature, operation status, and spindle speed.
+In this example, we are retrieving four simulated data properties: the name of the cycle time, temperature, and spindle speed of CNC machine.
 Your setup might differ depending on the properties and data available on your OPC UA server.

 ### Transforming and Aggregating Data